 Cloud infrastructure monitoring is becoming a competitive space and Datadog is competing with offerings from New Relic (NYSE:NEWR), Elastic (NYSE:ESTC), Splunk (NASDAQ:SPLK), monitoring tools made by the cloud providers themselves and up and coming startups like Better Stack.

-As you can see below, Datadog's revenue growth has been exceptional over the last year, growing from quarterly revenue of $140 million, to $233.5 million.
+As you can see below, Datadog's revenue growth has been incredible over the last year, growing from quarterly revenue of $154.6 million, to $270.4 million.

-This was another standout quarter with the revenue up a splendid 66.8% year on year.
-On top of that, revenue increased $35 million quarter on quarter, a very strong improvement on the $21 million increase in Q1 2021, and a sign of acceleration of growth, which is very nice to see indeed.
+This was another standout quarter with the revenue up a splendid 74.8% year on year.
+On top of that, revenue increased $36.9 million quarter on quarter, a solid improvement on the $35 million increase in Q2 2021, and happily, a slight re-acceleration of growth.

-Analysts covering the company are expecting the revenues to grow 36.5% over the next twelve months, although we would expect them to review their estimates once they get to read these results.
+Analysts covering the company are expecting the revenues to grow 37.5% over the next twelve months, although estimates are likely to change post earnings.

 Large Customers Growth

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Datadog's gross profit margin, an important metric measuring how much money there is left after paying for servers, licences, technical support and other necessary running expenses was at 75.5% in Q2.
+Datadog's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 76.5% in Q3.

-That means that for every $1 in revenue the company had $0.75 left to spend on developing new products, marketing & sales and the general administrative overhead.
-Despite it going down over the last year, this is still a good gross margin that allows companies like Datadog to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.
+That means that for every $1 in revenue the company had $0.76 left to spend on developing new products, marketing & sales and the general administrative overhead.
+Significantly up from the last quarter, this is a good gross margin that allows companies like Datadog to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.

-With market capitalisation of $35.4 billion, more than $1.41 billion in cash and with free cash flow over the last twelve months being positive, the company is in a very strong position to invest in growth.
+Sporting a market capitalization of $50.4 billion, more than $1.46 billion in cash and with positive free cash flow over the last twelve months, we're confident that Datadog has the resources it needs to pursue a high growth business strategy.

-We were impressed by how strongly Datadog outperformed analysts’ revenue expectations this quarter.
-And we were also excited to see the really strong revenue growth.
-On the other hand, there was a deterioration in gross margin.
-Zooming out, we think this was a great quarter and we have no doubt shareholders will feel excited about the results.
-The company is up 6.35% on the results and currently trades at $121.7 per share.
+We were impressed by the exceptional revenue growth Datadog delivered this quarter.
+And we were also glad that the revenue guidance for the next quarter exceeded analysts' expectations.
+Zooming out, we think this impressive quarter should have shareholders feeling very positive.
+The company is up 9.37% on the results and currently trades at $182.6 per share.

 Is Now The Time?

-When considering Datadog, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
-There is a number of reasons why we think Datadog is a great business.
+Datadog may have had a good quarter, but investors should also consider its valuation and business qualities, when assessing the investment opportunity.
+There are a number of reasons why we think Datadog is a great business.
 While we would expect growth rates to moderate from here, its revenue growth has been exceptional, over the last two years.
 On top of that, its very efficient customer acquisition hints at the potential for strong profitability, and its bountiful generation of free cash flow empowers it to invest in growth initiatives.

-Datadog's price to sales ratio based on the next twelve months of 34.1x indicates that the market is definitely optimistic about its growth prospects.
-And looking at the tech landscape today, Datadog's qualities stand out, we think that the multiple is justified and we still like it at this price.
+Datadog's price to sales ratio based on the next twelve months of 43.3x indicates that the market is definitely optimistic about its growth prospects.
+But looking at the tech landscape today, Datadog's qualities stand out and we still like it at this price.